XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 - Alice must create a trustline from her Ripple address to ACME's issuing (cold wallet) account.
 She can do this from any Ripple client (such as [Ripple Trade](https://www.rippletrade.com/) as long as she knows ACME's account address or Ripple Name.
 - ACME must create a user interface for Alice to deposit funds from ACME into Ripple.
     - In order to do this, ACME needs to know Alice's Ripple address.
 ACME can have Alice input her Ripple addresss as part of the deposit interface, or ACME can require Alice to input and verify her Ripple address in advance.

+### Deposit Precautions ###

+We recommend the following precautions when handling deposits:

+- Protect yourself against reversible deposits.
+Ripple payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
+Scammers can abuse this to take their fiat money back after receiving Ripple issuances.
+- Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when processing deposits.

 ## Withdrawals from Ripple to Gateway ##